clevelandmusicco/HothouseExamples/README.md

 cd src/HelloWorld
 ```

-Assuming you've already compiled the code, enter bootloader mode on your Daisy Seed (see pic [here](https://github.com/electro-smith/DaisyWiki/wiki/1.-Setting-Up-Your-Development-Environment#4a-flashing-the-daisy-via-usb)) and flash with with the following command:
+Assuming you've already compiled the code, connect the Daisy Seed to your computer with a USB cable.
+Then, enter bootloader mode on your Daisy Seed (see pic [here](https://github.com/electro-smith/DaisyWiki/wiki/1.-Setting-Up-Your-Development-Environment#4a-flashing-the-daisy-via-usb)) and flash with the following command:

 ```text
 # Using USB
 make program-dfu
 ```

-Install the Daisy Seed into your Hothouse, power it up and off you go!
+> [!TIP]
+> If you've already flashed one of the examples in this repository, there is a way to put the Daisy Seed into bootloader mode *without pressing the RESET and BOOT buttons on the Daisy Seed:* **Hold down the left foot switch for 2 seconds**.
+The LEDs will alternately flash and the Daisy Seed will be ready to program with a new effect.

-If you're using a [JTAG/SWD debugger](https://electro-smith.com/products/st-link-v3-mini-debugger) (***AND WE HIGHLY RECOMMEND YOU DO** if you're doing development work!*) there's no need to enter bootloader mode on the Daisy Seed.
+If you're using a [JTAG/SWD debugger](https://electro-smith.com/products/st-link-v3-mini-debugger) (**AND WE HIGHLY RECOMMEND YOU DO** if you're doing development work!) there's no need to enter bootloader mode on the Daisy Seed.
 Simply run this command with your debugger attached:

 ```text
 # Using JTAG/SWD adaptor (like STLink)
 make program
 ```

-> [!TIP]
-> An added convenience when using the JTAG debugger / programmer is that you don't need to remove and reinstall the Daisy Seed to flash it; you can easily leave the Daisy Seed installed in the Hothouse while debugging or programming.
+Flashing the Daisy Seed with the JTAG/SWD debugger takes a fraction of the time compared to the DFU USB method, and you get the added benefit of being able to debug your code while it runs on the Daisy Seed.
+There are a few limitations that you may eventually discover, but we're focused on the basics of using your Hothouse here!

 ### Daisy Web Programmer